15 Expats Talk about Health Insurance and Healthcare in Somalia

 We asked expat moms who gave birth in Somalia about their experiences and advice they have for other moms to be.
 They said:

 "It is important to research the healthcare system in Somalia before having a baby there.
 Make sure to find a reputable doctor or midwife who is experienced in delivering babies in Somalia.
 Additionally, it is important to be aware of the cultural norms and expectations surrounding childbirth in Somalia.
 Make sure to have a support system in place, such as family or friends, to help you through the process.
-Lastly, it is important to be prepared for any unexpected medical costs or complications that may arise during the pregnancy and delivery," said one expat in Somalia.
+Lastly, it is important to be prepared for any unexpected medical costs or complications that may arise during the pregnancy and delivery," wrote a person living in Somalia.

 Are healthcare services good in Somalia?